mohdirfan-code/Email-Attachment-Downloader-Bot-using-UiPath/README.md

 1. **Reads unread emails** from your Gmail inbox using the **IMAP protocol**
 2. **Checks each email** for attachments
 3. **Downloads the attachments** to a target folder on your system
-4. Optionally, logs the sender’s email and file names into an Excel sheet
-5. (Optional) Marks emails as read (if extended)

 ---